+Despite the increasing interest in such metaheuristics, none of them can guarantee or identify the discovery of the global optimum \cite{chenouard2020IntervalBranch}.
+Moreover, the minimal root mean square error (RMSE) of curve fitting attained by different metaheuristics has suffered from stagnation with no further reduction in recent studies (see \cite[Table 3]{li2019ParameterExtraction}, \cite[Table 3]{yu2019PerformanceguidedJAYA}, and Table \ref{tbl: compare}).
+Thus, one may wonder naturally whether the best-known result is already the global minimum such that we can avoid futile efforts by building more advanced metaheuristics blindly.
+Also, since a variety of metaheuristics can get the same RMSE value, another natural query is how sophisticated a metaheuristic has to be to achieve effective PV parameter estimation.
+An industrial practitioner desires certainly an effective yet simple and fast algorithm.
+In particular, the algorithm's efficiency is critical for time-sensitive applications, for example, the real-time monitoring of solar cell degradation via photovoltaic curves telemetry using a microprocessor on a satellite \cite{gutierrez2018SystemonChipRealTime}.

-In this study, we investigate the above two problems using the two most broadly adopted benchmark datasets \citep{easwarakhanthan1986NonlinearMinimizationa}.
-The main contributions of this paper are summarized as follows. \begin{itemize} \item We consider two popular PV cell models, including the five-parameter single diode model (SDM) and the seven-parameter double diode model (DDM).
-An interval arithmetic based branch and bound method is used to get the certified global minimum for the SDM and a useful upper bound of the global minimum for the DDM in terms of RMSE.
+In this study, we attempt to answer the above two questions through extensive investigations using the two most broadly studied benchmark datasets (mainly to facilitate comparison) \cite{easwarakhanthan1986NonlinearMinimizationa}.
+The main contributions of this paper are listed below. \begin{itemize} \item The global minimum RMSE of the SDM has been certified on both datasets for the first time using an interval arithmetic based branch and bound method.
+Besides, a useful upper bound of the global minimum for the DDM is obtained.